veasey/AudioFog/README.md

 Share and play audio files for free.

 ## Future Features

-- when deleting tracks, also remove any orphaned tags
 - Additional Track Info
   - share / embed button
   - download utton